arod90/arod90/README.md

 ------------------------------------------

 All things tech!
 Full-stack Developer currently based in Quito, Ecuador.
-I've had the wonderful chance to live, work, and study in places like Mexico, China, Barcelona and the United States.
+I've had the wonderful chance to live, work, and study in places like Mexico, Ecuador, China, Barcelona and the United States.
 I thoroughly enjoy creating great user experiences, and have a knack for problem solving, passionate about helping companies and people establish a great online presence through unique web experiences.
 Outside of work I'm a huge fan of competitive paintball, E-sports, Music, and the great outdoors.

 * 🌍  I'm based in Quito, Ecuador
 * ✉️  You can contact me at [web.arod@gmail.com](mailto:web.arod@gmail.com)